jetbrains-academy/algo-challenges-in-kotlin/Warmup/Sum of Two Digits/solution.md

 Copy-n-paste this solution into the file `task.kt` and press the "Check" button in the right pane.
-The automated grading system will check your solution against many carefully selected tests to verify that it always produces a correct answer and fits into the time and memory constrains.
+The automated grading system will check your solution against several tests to verify that it always produces a correct answer and fits into the time and memory constrains.